Soldera21/vsnf_placement_optimization/PAPERS_NOTES.md

 ##### Main Questions:
 How can the best architecture for storing and computing business data be choosen to balance costs and security requirements?

+##### Main Topics:
+- requirements: intended as requirements of the deployed application

 ### A. Shameli-Sendi, Y. Jarraya, M. Pourzandi and M. Cheriet, "Efficient Provisioning of Security Service Function Chaining Using Network Security Defense Patterns," in IEEE Transactions on Services Computing, vol. 12, no. 4, pp. 534-549, 1 July-Aug.
 2019, doi: 10.1109/TSC.2016.2616867.
 In the context of microservice placement the security aspect is an important factor used to evalute the location, but many times it is under-estimated.
 The security requirements are based on a set of standard patterns.
 These patterns are chained together to compose the entire netwrok with all the security constraints.
 Every time a constraint is established it has to be satisfied with one or more patterns.